 - Business needs.

-- Meet the demands of dynamic Service Level Agreements (SLAs) using dynamic workload management (WLM) for industrial-scale automation.
-WLM includes built-in SLA calculators with a human-in-the-loop flexibility to enable prioritization of high-value task queues.
-Enforce best practices to meet stringent compliance mandates using Bot Lifecycle Management (BLM).
+- Meet the demands of dynamic Service Level Agreements (SLAs) using dynamic workload management for industrial-scale automation.
+Workload management includes built-in SLA calculators with a human-in-the-loop flexibility to enable prioritization of high-value task queues.
+Enforce best practices to meet stringent compliance mandates using Bot Lifecycle Management.
 See Workload overview.

 - Control Room dashboards provide a single view of the entire automation infrastructure.
 Customize automated dashboards.
 See Dashboards overview.